Australia’s state by state Covid restrictions and coronavirus lockdown rules explained

 Queensland: public gatherings are restricted to a maximum of 50; this does not apply to businesses operating with a Covid-safe plan.

-Tasmania: up to 1,000 are allowed in an undivided outdoor space as long as there is at least 2 sq metres of space a person.
+Tasmania: up to 1,000 are allowed in an undivided outdoor space as long as there is at least 2 sq m of space a person.

-Western Australia: there is no limit on the number allowed at public gatherings as long as there is at least 2 sq metres of space a person.
+Western Australia: there is no limit on the number allowed at public gatherings as long as there is at least 2 sq m of space a person.

-South Australia: gatherings at public places are capped at 50, with density requirements of one person every 4 sq metres.
+South Australia: gatherings at public places are capped at 50, with density requirements of one person every 4 sq m.

 Northern Territory: there are no limits but you should maintain physical distancing.
 Gatherings of more than 100 will require completion of a Covid-19 checklist.

-ACT: up to 100 can gather outdoors or in public indoor areas as long as there is at least 4 sq metres of space for each person.
+ACT: up to 500 people can gather together outdoors or in public indoor areas.
+There must be at least 4 sq m of space per person in indoor spaces and 2 sq m of space per person in outdoor spaces.

 Can I visit someone in an aged care facility?